ThorstenBr/A2DVI-Firmware/configutil/README.md

     120 POKE S+9,C
     130 IF C <> 27 THEN GOTO 100
     140 POKE S+15,0
-    150 HOME : PRINT "GOOD BYE!"
+    150 HOME : PRINT "GOODBYE!"

-Uploading of custom video ROMs is not supported by this shortened version.
-The full utility is available [here](A2DVICONFIG.BAS).
+This is a shortened version, which does not support uploading custom video ROMs.
+The full version of the utility, which is used on the disk images above, is also available [here](A2DVICONFIG.BAS).